ap-csa-2024-2025/unit-1-4-1-5-assignment-iamashitt/README.md

 3. Run your program and observe the result.
 4. Create a variable of type `int` and store a double value into it.
 5. Print out the value of the variable.
-6. Run myour program and observe the result.
+6. Run your program and observe the result.

 Is it possible to store a double into an int?
 Is it possible to store an int into a double?
 Explain.